SynkedUPwebapp/SynkedUp.Crypto/README.md

-# EL.Crypto
+# Emmersion.Crypto
 A library with some helpful cryptographic functionality.

 ## Usage

-To configure DI, call `EL.Crypto.DependencyInjectionConfig.ConfigureServices(services);`
+To configure DI, call `Emmersion.Crypto.DependencyInjectionConfig.ConfigureServices(services);`

 Here are the interfaces defining the available functionality:
 * `IAesEncryption` - Simple AES 256 encryption/decryption